Euterpea/euterpea.github.io/README.md

-# Getting Started with Euterpea
+# Euterpea: a Haskell Library for Music Creation

 Euterpea is a cross-platform, domain-specific language for computer music applications embedded in the Haskell programming language.
 Euterpea is a wide-spectrum language, suitable for high-level music representation, algorithmic composition, music analysis, working with MIDI, low-level audio processing, sound synthesis, and virtual instrument design.